I. AM. OBSESSED. with wallpaper and am here to share some tips & favorites with you.

 I used this [left] Emma J. Shipley wallpaper from Anthropologie in my elevator and am in love with it.
 It's so funky and bold!
 I also had Sherwin Williams create a custom color to match the dark blue in the print and decided to pain the ceiling of the elevator in addition to the walls.

-In my new home, I really wanted to experiment with color and pattern, and all the wallpaper I chose definitely fits the bill.
+In my new home, I really wanted to experiment with maximalist design, and the wallpaper I chose definitely fits the bill.

 My #1 piece of advice to keep in mind when designing interior spaces is: be confident and commit!

 If you're not scared of wallpaper and just want to make a statement in your space, awesome!
-Below are some options for what I call the "just go for it" wallpaper.
+Below are some options for what I call the "just go for it" wallpaper, a deign style often referred to as maximalism.
+According to AD, "Maximalism leans into big and bold decision making when it comes to color, pattern, texture, shape, and form...It’s a fun way to put all of your favorite things together in one room and show them off in a striking and playful way."

 These are the REAL conversation starters: